 An engineer at heart, Jai Brown enjoys coding and using his imagination to create things.
 Always wanting to know and do more in high school, Jai served as Senator David Simmons’ page in Tallahassee through the Florida Senate Page Program, interned at Transforming Property Solutions and Harvest Time International, and got his first job with his mentor’s help.
 Jai launched his college career at the University of South Florida majoring in electrical engineering.

 Take Stock in Children offers deserving, low-income students a chance to escape the cycle of poverty through education.
 We offer our students college scholarships, caring volunteer mentors and hope for a better life.
 Students are selected in 8th grade, and the comprehensive services continue throughout high school and as they transition to college with a 2-year Florida Prepaid Scholarship.

 Weekly meetings with mentors, skills-building workshops, internships, and help completing college, scholarship and financial aid applications keep Take Stock in Children students and parents on track.
 Every year, students like Jai Brown graduate with a 2-year Florida Prepaid scholarship – funded by businesses, foundations and individuals – and start moving towards their career paths and the means to reverse their family’s cycle of poverty.

 For more information about funding or participating in Take Stock for Children, call 407-320-0301.

-Do you have 30minutes a week to change a life?
+Do you have an hour a week to change a life?
 Are you interested in mentoring one of our Take Stock in Children Seminole scholars?
 Complete the TSIC – Mentor Application or email email@example.com

 Hear from a mentor and scholar to learn how you can change a student’s life with the Take Stock in Children-Seminole program.

 How do you become a Take Stock in Children Seminole scholar?